Szymon-Groch/Web-Scrapper/README.md

 </ul>

 <h2>How to run</h2>
-Run "python scrapper.py" command in the terminal
+Enter to .py file directory and run "python scrapper.py" command in the terminal